Chaklader/SignalSyncPro/papers/PAPER_1.md

   second.
 Most frequently selected (~85% during training).
 Enables traffic-responsive phase extensions.

 - **$a_1$ (Skip to Phase 1):** Forces immediate transition to Phase 1 (major arterial through) from any other phase, bypassing standard phase sequence.
 Prioritizes major arterial flow when minor phases have cleared demand.
+While the phase sequence is bypassed, proper yellow (3s) and all-red (2s) clearance intervals are enforced for safe transition in accordance with traffic engineering standards.
 Typical selection rate ~2.5%.

 - **$a_2$ (Progress to Next Phase):** Advances through standard phase sequence $P1 \to P2 \to P3 \to P4 \to P1$.
   Provides balanced service across all movements.
 Typical selection rate ~12.5%.